Tour De Bintan 2018

 Making the non-competitive rides even more accessible was the fact they could be done on a day-trip-from-Singapore basis, with all transport logistics taken care of; 130 riders took up this option.
 Buses brought the Gran Fondo Challenge riders to and from the Simpang Lagoi start/finish area, but for the Gran Fondo Discovery ride, things were made even easier it started from the ferry terminal grounds.
 It finished at Nirwana Gardens, allowing its 160 participants to join in the full post-tour celebrations.

-Tour de Bintan is an event owned and organised by MetaSport, a leading endurance sport management company based in Singapore and with operations in Singapore, Hong Kong and Indonesia.
+Tour de Bintan is an event owned and organized by MetaSport, a leading endurance sport management company based in Singapore and with operations in Singapore, Hong Kong and Indonesia.
 MetaSport specializes in event management and training services in the sport of cycling, running, swimming and triathlon.